philoye/fontunstack/readme.markdown

 TIPS& TRICKS
 ------------

 *  Be careful with calling FontStack more than once.
-If your selectors overlap, the last one wins.
+If your selectors overlap, the last one wins and removes and previous font classes.
+Use descendent selectors so you override the font class.

 ADVANCED USAGE